NathanACO/metaJAM/README.md

 Metagenomic Pipeline for ancient DNA analysis performed at the Centre for Palaeogenetics - Stockholm

 _Notes:_
+Ongoing fixes for the MMSeqs2 part - It won't work if you run it \
 Further developments will include:
 - Addition of leeHom as an alternative choice to fastp
 - Addition of parameters to define in fastp, sga, prinseq and bamdam